TimHanewich/Misc-Articles/Insider-Trading-API/readme.md

 You can request all of this information from Aletheia and have this returned to you *in the same call*.

 Use the *cascade* paramter of the *Latest Transactions* endpoint to return all contextual data in the same response.

+## It is FREE!
+You can use all of Aletheia's API services for absolutely no cost.
+Set up a [free developer account] to begin using the service today.
+Visit Aletheia's [API documentation page](https://aletheiaapi.com/docs/) to quickly get up and running with the service.